Tools you need |

 See the short stub of a lead sticking out from the lower-left?
 This will be used to connect this plane's common-cathode to the microcontroller.
 We will also use it as a physical indicator to align all 3 planes together when we solder the 3 planes into a cube.

-Three identical planes
+Three completed, identical planes

 Step 33: